chatnoir-eu/chatnoir-resiliparse/fastwarc-grpc/README.md

 - `fastwarc.v1.WarcService/ParseWarc` (bidirectional streaming): send one
   `config` message, then raw archive bytes (`chunk`): plain, gzip, zstd, or lz4 (auto-detected when `stream_detect` is enabled, the default).
+Set `archive_path` on the config to have the server open a local file instead of uploading chunks (rejected with `PERMISSION_DENIED` unless the server was started with `FASTWARC_GRPC_ALLOW_LOCAL_FILES=1`, since it grants clients read access to the server's filesystem).
 Receive per kept record: `record_start` (full metadata, lossless header blocks), `payload_chunk`* (offset-tagged), `record_end` (payload length, digest verification results).
 HTTP-header failures on a framed record yield a recoverable `record_error`; WARC framing failures end the stream (non-recoverable).
-- `fastwarc.v1.WarcService/ParseArchive` (unary): the whole archive in one request, every kept record (metadata, whole payload, digest statuses) in one response, for single records and small archives within the gRPC message size limits (4 MiB by default).
+- `fastwarc.v1.WarcService/ParseArchive` (unary): the whole archive in one request, every kept record (metadata, whole payload, digest statuses) in one response, for single records and small archives within the gRPC message size limits (this server accepts 16 MiB; many clients default to 4 MiB).
 Same parse pipeline, filters, and error model as the stream; a framing error returns the records parsed so far plus one non-recoverable error.
+- `include_payload` / `include_headers` default to true.
+Set false to skip
+  payload bytes and/or lossless header blocks. `response_batch_size` packs that many protocol events into one `batch` message (zero = one event per message; batches flush as they fill).
 - Filters matching Python `ArchiveIterator`: `record_types`,
   `min_content_length`, `max_content_length`, and `BuiltinFilter` predicates.
 - `grpc.health.v1.Health` for load-balancer probes.